steviejeebies/EdgeScanDocBuilder/README.md

 See ```docbuild --help``` for an detailed explanation of the flags you can use to customize your run.

 ### Styling
-CSS can be inputted as a command line argument, but the following snippet from PDF.js determines the border around the document, worth pointing out.
+CSS can be inputted as a command line argument, but the following snippet from PDF.js determines the border around the document.
 You may need to play around with these values to see what works with the Header and Footer files, as well.
 ```
     pdf_options: {
       printBackground: true,